NVIDIA/FasterTransformer/docs/gptj_guide.md

 ### Note

-- `is_context_qk_buf_float_` (whether use float accumulation for GPT-Neox context QK GEMM or not) is set to `false` by default.
-If you meet accuracy issues releated to GPT-NeoX Context attention blocks, please try to enable it in the `GptNeoX.h`.
+- `is_context_qk_buf_float_` (whether use float accumulation for GPT-J context QK GEMM or not) is set to `false` by default.
+If you meet accuracy issues related to GPT-J Context attention blocks, please try to enable it in the `GptJ.h`.

 ### Supported features